Humba25/Web_Scraping_Python_with_Keyboard_Emulator/README.md

 pip install keyboard
 pip install pykeepass

-Note: You may need administrator privileges to use keyboard on some systems.

  KeePass Integration
 This script expects access to a KeePass database for secure password retrieval.